Pros and Cons of Credit Cards

 3. Credit card users can fall into debt easily by continually expanding their debts through habitually spending beyond their means.
 Critical financial problems may occur when they reach credit limits, or suffer a sudden drop in income through, say, losing their job, falling ill, or undergoing a divorce.
 These problems can be exacerbated by users having multiple credit cards.

 4. “Bargains” obtained by using them often aren’t so great when charges such as interest payments are added into the equation.

 5. Although credit cards are undoubtedly convenient, they are too easy in some circumstances.
 The fact that they are often easy to obtain and use means that users often don’t explore all their options - taking out a loan might be cheaper and more appropriate, for instance.
 The ease of use can also have negative financial consequences for people who have issues with impulsive behavior.

 7. Credit cards are only good for improving credit ratings if all the payments made are big enough and paid on time.
-If the payments aren't kept up, a user's credit rating goes downhill rapidly causing all sorts of problems.
+If the payments aren't kept up, a user's credit rating goes downhill rapidly causing all sorts of extra problems.

 Did You Know?

 Credit card designs have altered considerably over the years and there are people who collect them.

 The early credit cards were constructed from celluloid plastic.
 Then they were made with a combination of metal and fiber.
 Then it was paper.
 Nowadays, most credit cards are made from polyvinyl chloride (PVC) plastic.